OBESE MEN AND THEIR BREASTS

 - Have minimal scar male breast reduction surgery and allow their skin to tighten as best possible.
 Then re-evaluate at 6-8 months after surgery and consider if additional surgery to tighten the skin and re-position the nipple is desirable.
 This is called staged surgery.

 Finally, there are men with huge, pendulous breasts who simply want to be rid of them despite their being overweight.
-These men will require some type of mastectomy with reconstruction of the chest.
+These men will require some type of mastectomy with a reconstruction of the chest.
 These operations result in major scars, which are a trade-off for a trimmer and more comfortable chest

 It is only after a detailed physical examination and thorough discussion with the patient that a surgical plan can be devised – and that plan will be unique and specifically designed for every individual patient.
 Attention will also be paid to any excess fat which extends onto the sides of the chest or into the armpit – and a recommendation will be made to address these areas as well.
 See below for examples of various surgical options.